 First, you need to rule out the following problems that can lead to urine leaking:

-- Ectopic ureter that attaches to the bladder in an anatomically incorrect location.
+- An ectopic ureter attached to the bladder in an anatomically incorrect location

 - Excitement or submissive urination.
-This is a behavioural issue and has to do nothing with true urinary incontinence.
+This is a behavioral issue and has nothing to do with true urinary incontinence

 Every incontinent dog should go through the following: